 -Patients with complex refugee or war trauma

 To schedule an appointment, please contact Glory Ruiz at Glory.Ruiz@bmc.org or at 1.617.414.5936.
-Patient must tell her whether they would like a consult or to schedule for ongoing primary care.
+The patient must tell her whether they would like a consult or to schedule for ongoing primary care.

 Refugee Health Assessment Program